jakesower/spectragraph/packages/root/helpers.md

 Here we see that the API is delivering us data with snake_case attributes instead of camelCase.
 Additionally, the `yearIntroduced` field doesn't appear at all.
 Rather, we get `date_introduced` which contains the data, but in an unhelpful format.

 To deal with these, we can use mappers.
-Recall that `normalizeResource` and `normalizeResources` take in an optional mapper argument.
+Recall that `normalizeResource` and `createGraphFromTrees` take in an optional mapper argument.
 These have the form:

 ```javascript
 {